Chess

 a.

-Explain four of the following elements of chess strategy: exploiting weaknesses, force, king safety, pawn structure, space, tempo, time.
+Explain four of the following elements of chess strategy: exploiting weaknesses, force, king safety, pawn structure, space, tempo, and clock management.

 b.

-Explain any five of these chess tactics: clearance sacrifice, decoy, discovered attack, double attack, fork, interposing, overloading, overprotecting, pin, remove the defender, skewer, zwischenzug.
+Explain any five of these chess tactics: clearance sacrifice, decoy, discovered attack, double check, double attack, fork, interposing, overloading, overprotecting, pin, skewer, remove the defender, zwischenzug, and zugzwang.

 c.

-Set up a chessboard with the white king on e1, the white rooks on a1 and h1, and the black king on e5.
-With White to move first, demonstrate how to force checkmate on the black king.
+Set up a chessboard as follows and with White to move first, demonstrate how to force checkmate on the Black king:

 d.

-Set up and solve five direct-mate problems provided by your merit badge counselor.
+Set up and solve five direct-mate problems provided by your counselor.

 6.